 My Aunt Elizabeth died in July.
 She was 94.
 I miss her, but she left me with a wonderful gift—Aunt Elizabeth was a modern day picture to me of Elizabeth, Mary’s relative, whose story is recorded in Luke 1.

 The fall leaves were golden, almost crispy; they floated on the slight breeze to their resting place on the ground.
 The deep blue sky and the clear, fresh air made the drive to Aunt Elizabeth’s home a gift.
 It was noon when I arrived.
 As Aunt Elizabeth greeted me with her words and a warm hug, the aroma of her homemade vegetable soup simmering on the stove in the kitchen wafted to the living room.
 It was so welcoming.
 We enjoyed a wonderful time visiting over her lovingly prepared comfort food.
-Like Elizabeth of old, Aunt Elizabeth was given to hospitality.
+Like Elizabeth

 Elizabeth and my Aunt Elizabeth paint a picture for me of encouragement and hospitality.